Prathamesh-Ghatole/lastfm-scraper/README.md

-### ⚠ This Project is Under Construction!
-Lastfm-scraper is a simple platform to scrape, clean & analyze your last.fm scrobbles.
+### Lastfm-scraper is a simple platform to scrape, clean & analyze your last.fm scrobbles.
-> **Update**: Web-server is ready!
+> **Update**: This project is currently hosted on: http://lastfm-scraper.azurewebsites.net/

 ## Done:
 - 🔐 Added authentication features